 The CASA Volunteer does not provide legal representation for the child in the courtroom.
 CASA Volunteers do work closely with the attorneys on the case, who are known as Guardians ad Litem (GAL).
 CASA volunteers provide their own independent investigation and directly make recommendations to the court.

 Do judges, attorneys, and social workers support CASA?

 Child Advocates – Denver CASA is well respected within the child welfare system.
-Volunteers are welcome in all the court rooms within the Juvenile Court, and judges often commend our CASA volunteers for their dedication and insight.
+Volunteers are welcome in all the court rooms within the Juvenile Court, and judges often commend our CASA Volunteers for their dedication and insight.
 Social workers, attorneys, teachers, therapists, physicians and other professionals are willing to cooperate with our advocates because they know our volunteers undergo extensive training and maintain objectivity as officers of the court.
 Nationally, CASA has been endorsed by the American Bar Association and the National Council of Juvenile and Family Court Judges.

 How does the CASA program differ from other mentoring programs?

-A CASA Volunteer in Denver only serves children and youth who are in the Juvenile Court system.
+A CASA Volunteer in Denver only serves children and youth who are in the Denver Juvenile Court system.
 While CASA volunteers develop a relationship with the children and youth through weekly visits, they also conduct an independent investigation, which looks into their overall well-being.
 The CASA gathers information about the child, writes court reports, and attends court hearings, as well as many other related meetings and appointments.
 CASA volunteers can also be assigned to infants and very young children.

 How much time does it take to be a CASA volunteer?

 All volunteers must complete 40 hours of pre-service training.
 The time commitment to a case varies depending upon its severity and how many children are involved.
 On average, a CASA can expect to spend approximately 15 to 20 hours a month on a case.

 Do I need to make a long-term commitment to the program?